jengalas/bwaf-bbw/about/boardandstaff.md

       Avenue, Halley Rise, the restoration/renovation of the Winter Garden at World Financial Center after 9/11, and Manhattan West.   \nSabrina holds a B.A. from Union College and is a member of WX and the National Academy of Construction."
-  - title: Cynthia Kracauer, AIA
-    title_role: Executive Director
-    image: "/v1618333357/Cynthia_HS_qd6dqf.jpg"
-    description: 'Cynthia is an architect and currently serves as the Executive Director for the Beverly Willis Architecture Foundation (BWAF).
-She joins the Foundation following ten years as the Managing Director of the American Institute of Architects New York Chapter, Center for Architecture.
-Both an architect and a creative institutional administrator, Cynthia was responsible for the creation of Archtober, the New York City month-long festival of architecture and design.
-As one of the early pioneers of co-education in the 1970’s, Cynthia graduated from Princeton University receiving both a magna cum laude, and Masters of Architecture.
-She worked for Philip Johnson in the 80’s and taught at the University of Virginia, New Jersey Institute of Technology and her alma mater. '
   - title: Alexandra Lange
     title_role: Officer
     image: "/v1618331574/Curbed_Alexandra_Lange-IMG_7033-Edit_yb3ayd.jpg"